DLR Portal

 Aviation and Space Psychology

-When carrying out the selection of operative personnel, the Aviation and Space Psychology division (based in Hamburg) takes into account the high demands placed on aviation and space flight personnel.
+When carrying out the selection of operative personnel, the Aviation and Space Psychology department (based in Hamburg) takes into account the high demands placed on aviation and space flight personnel.
 Scientifically based methods of aptitude diagnostics are first developed, then applied and evaluated in cooperation with airlines, air traffic control institutions, and/or space agencies.

 Radiation Biology